What Test-Driven Scoffolding (TDS) does...

 TDS is a slightly relaxed version of Test-Driven Development (TDD) for C# projects, providing templates for drivers of function members, such as methods or indexers, and (optionally) generating test reports.

 below for current status.)

 Basic instructions and examples are provided in the downloadable C# source-code file.
 The TDS code can support building a new function member (such as a method), then, after the new code is functional, the TDS code can easily be removed without affecting the new function member, in a manner similar to removing the scaffolding on a completed building.

-The C# code provided in this site can be downloaded and used in a new or existing project, then removed (almost without a trace) when no longer needed.
+The C# code provided in this site can be downloaded and used in a new or existing project, then removed (almost without a trace) when it is no longer needed.
 The code in TDS.cs is in the public domain and is intended to be modified in any way you might find useful, without restriction.

 The TDS code may be used in any of the following ways:

 - The TDS templates may be used as drivers for use in debugging function members that you develop, without involving any unit-testing activity.
 For example, XSLT files or RegEx patterns can be tricky to develop, and TDS can help you exercise them by feeding them example inputs and observing the results.

 - The TDS built-in test facility may be used, instead of NUnit or Visual Studio Test, in conjunction with test methods based on the TDS templates, to generate unit-test reports on the Console.
 These reports can be saved for later comparison to verify that no significant change in behavior has occurred.

 I shall continue to characterize this software as a "beta" version until I have sufficient feedback as to its utility on a development project that is not of my own design (you are invited to use the "Discussions" tab on this site to post such feedback).